Skip to main content

 Caution Identify failed storage volumes carefully.
 You will use this information to verify which volumes must be reformatted.
 After a volume has been reformatted, data on the volume can't be recovered.

 At installation, each storage device is assigned a file system universal unique identifier (UUID) and is mounted to a rangedb directory on the Storage Node using that assigned file system UUID.
 The file system UUID and the rangedb directory are listed in the /etc/fstab file.
-The device name, rangedb directory, and the size of the mounted volume are displayed in the Grid Manager.
+The Mount point, Device name, and size of the volume are displayed in the Grid Manager.

 Steps